A Patient’s Liposuction Story

 “By the second and third week, I had all but forgotten I’d even had the procedure done.
 Dr. Litrel approved for me to remove the body girdle but recommended that I continue wearing the other girdle for a while.
 By the end of the second week, I was starting to notice subtle changes in my stomach.
-It was visibly smoother, although I was still swollen.
-Dr. Litrel assured me that the swelling would go down but reminded me that the full results of the Lipo take up to twelve weeks.
+Although still swollen, my stomach was visibly smoother.
+Dr. Litrel assured me that the swelling would go down but reminded me that the full results of the liposuction take up to twelve weeks.

 Currently, I’m in my third week post-op and it feels like my procedure was performed months before.
 I am so excited to watch my body continue to change, and I am already feeling more confident thanks to Dr. Litrel and his amazing surgical team.”

 Find Out if Liposuction is Right For You

 If you’re interested in scheduling an appointment to learn more about liposuction, call us today at 770.720.7733 or request an appointment online.